-It's also possible that Rally cannot automatically find your JDK 8 or JDK 9 home directory.
+It's also possible that Rally cannot automatically your JDK home directory.
 In that case, it will ask you later in the configuration process.
 If you do not provide a JDK home directory, Rally cannot start Elasticsearch on this machine but you can still use it as a load generator to benchmark remote clusters.

-After running the initial detection, Rally will try to autodetect your Elasticsearch project directory (either in the current directory or in .../elasticsearch) or will choose a default directory:
+If you specify a valid path for JDK 10, Rally will try to autodetect your Elasticsearch project directory (either in the current directory or in .../elasticsearch) or will choose a default directory:

 '''

 Setting up benchmark data directory in /Users/dm/.rally/benchmarks

 Setting up benchmark source directory in /Users/dm/.rally/benchmarks/src/

-+elasticsearch
+$\to$elasticsearch$

 '''

-If Rally has not found Gradle in the first step, it will not ask you for a source directory and just go on.
+If a valid path for JDK 10 was not found (or entered), it will not ask you for a source directory and just go on.